certara/pyDarwin/docs/Example3.rst

 Example 3: PK Model, ODE model
 ===============================

 Example 3 is quite different from the two previous examples.
-First, it is and ODE model, using ADVAN13.
+First, it is an ODE model, using ADVAN13.
 Second, different models in the search space required different data sets.
 Therefore, there is a token in the $DATA record.
 Next, urine PK is included in the model.
 Finally, linear vs Michaelis-Menten.
 The token groups/set are quite complex.

 While the search space is small (324 models), we'll search by :ref:`Exhaustive search<EX_desc>`.
 Because of the complexity of the model and the
 ODE solution,  model run times are long.
-For faster search, the FOCE method is used.
+For faster search, the FO method is used.

 The Template file
 ~~~~~~~~~~~~~~~~~